Reach The Lost With Healing - As Jesus Taught It

 10. DOING IT JESUS' WAY BRINGS UNITY AMONGST BELIEVERS

 When we evangelise the Jesus way we find the body of Christ united, since both Charismatics and non-Charismatics are able to work on a common ground that is biblical.
 Doing evangelism the Jesus way avoids any theological conflicts in relation to spiritual giftings, since healing and deliverance done the Jesus way relies on ordinary believers exercising His power and authority, in humility and obedience, and not on a "spiritual gift of healing".

 11. WHY DON'T WE TRY TO REACH THE LOST THE JESUS WAY?

 We fail to do it the Jesus way because we are afraid of failure and embarrassment.
 What if nothing happens when we lay hands on an unbeliever - perhaps even a Muslim - and command an infirmity to go in Jesus name?
 How will we look then?
 What will unbelievers think if Jesus doesn't show up and the person doesn't get healed/delivered?
 Satan uses fear and unbelief to paralyse us and make us fruitless.
 Sadly, we are inclined to forget that Satan was defeated at the cross.
 Th author of this page is both delighted and humbled to report from personal experence that the power and authority of Jesus to heal through nameless believers is the same today in the 21st Century as it was when He walked on the Earth 2,000 years ago.

 12. GOOD NEWS - A TRAINING COURSE ON EVANGELISM THE JESUS WAY YOU CAN OBTAIN ONLINE FOR FREE!

 The Elijah Challenge have kindly made their training course available online at no cost, with a view to equipping believers to evangelise the lost according to the Jesus model.
 Please visit their website where you can :

-a. download a pdf file of their basic training course - go
+a. download many of their training materials - go